LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Analysis of an Evolved Selection Operator

 For interpretability-awareness, the selection operator uses both the number of nodes and the height of the tree to measure solution complexity.
 A linear weighting function is used to balance interpretability and accuracy during selection.

-A limitation of this operator is that it does not consider diversity from the perspective of specificity, the selection of each individual is largely dominated by the mean squared error of each individual, nor does it account for the complementarity between two parents.
+A limitation of this operator is that it does not consider diversity from the perspective of specificity; selection is largely dominated by each individual's mean squared error.
+Furthermore, it does not account for the semantic complementarity between two parents.

 \FloatBarrier